Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.8.x of the free version correspond to changes made in 2.16.8.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.11.x of the free version correspond to changes made in 2.16.11.x of the paid version.

+= 1.6.11 - 08/Apr/2019 =

+* FIX: issue which prevented the downloader UI being removed during a manual entity download (regression)
+* FIX: regression in 1.16.10 whereby restore resumptions did not correctly resume because the jobdata had not been loaded
+* TWEAK: Update UpdraftCentral description and internationalize strings
+* TWEAK: Handle HTTP/2 responses from Dropbox on some operations
+* TWEAK: Add a timeout on Dropbox quota look-up operations during backup, in response to cases of faulty outgoing HTTP proxies
+* TWEAK: The backup_finish() method should not have been private; could cause a harmless PHP abort when manually stopping a backup
+* TWEAK: Wrong variable context could cause failure of SFTP progress recording
+* TWEAK: Update to the current series (4.6) of yahnis-elsts/plugin-update-checker (paid versions), thereby inheriting improvements including suppressing some unnecessary background updates checks

 = 1.16.10 - 23/Mar/2019 =